FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 >
 > If you run system\_import without specifying any options, the help message is displayed.

-Change to the `<FILEDRIVEHOME>/bin` directory.
+1. Change to the `<FILEDRIVEHOME>/bin` directory.
-If you installed <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on Windows, you can run the command without changing to the `/bin` directory.
+    If you installed {{< SecureTransport/componentshortname >}} on Windows, you can run the command without changing to the `/bin` directory.

-Type one of the following commands:
+2. Type one of the following commands:

 -   `./system_import -exf=<export_file>` for UNIX-based systems
     `system_import -exf=<export_file>` for Windows